bcampbell/scrapeomat/doc/scraper_config.md

 :   css selector to identify section links
     eg ".navigation-container a"

-xnavpats
+xnavpat
-:   regex, urls to ignore when looking for section links
+:   regex, urls to ignore when looking for section links.
+    Multiple xnavpat lines can be used.
+    Handy for excluding overly-numerous navigation pages
+    eg: "/tag/", "/category/"

 artpat
 :   treat urls matching this regex as articles.